 About

-Pump and Dump is a phrase used to describe a type of investment fraud where stock owners artificially inflate the price of a stock (pump) and then sell their cheaply purchased and overvalued shares (dump), causing the overall price to fall for remaining investors.
-This fraudulent practice is most popular in smaller companies with "microcaps" and small-cap cryptocurrencies like meme coins.
+Pump and Dump is a slang term and phrase used to describe a type of investment fraud or practice in which stock owners artificially inflate the price of a stock (pump) and then sell their cheaply purchased and overvalued shares (dump), causing the overall price to fall for remaining investors.
+This fraudulent practice is most popular in smaller companies with "microcaps" and small-cap cryptocurrencies like meme coins or newly launched tokens.
+Although the term predates the internet, it has been used online for decades, particularly within crypto-related communities since at least the mid-2010s.
 Some internet users have argued that meme coin trading sites like Pump.fun encourage pump-and-dump style fraud.

 Origin

-The term "pump and dump" originates from traditional stock market fraud where operators manipulated stock prices to attract investors, and then sold off their holdings, leaving others with losses.
+The term "pump and dump" originates from traditional stock market fraud in which operators manipulated stock prices to attract investors and then sold off their holdings, leaving others with losses.
 Jordan Belfort ran a pump-and-dump scheme that involved selling penny stocks to unaware investors and was jailed for fraud in 1999.
-His life was adapted into the 2013 film Wolf of Wall Street.
+His life was adapted into the 2013 film The Wolf of Wall Street.

 This practice has transitioned to cryptocurrencies, especially meme coins, due to their speculative nature and lack of intrinsic value.
 Early crypto pump-and-dump schemes became prominent during the 2017 ICO boom.
 Coordinated efforts on forums and social media, like Reddit and Telegram, hyped coins to inflate prices artificially.
 When orchestrators cashed out, the coin values collapsed, as seen in cases like BitConnect.
 Low liquidity and community-driven marketing further make meme coins easy targets.
 These schemes exploit low entry barriers and investor inexperience, leveraging misinformation and herd mentality.